Open energy system models: RAMP

+RAMP has been used in scientific research for a variety of use cases, including the generation of electricity demand profiles for remote or residential communities, domestic hot water usage, cooking practices, and electric mobility.
+Associated geographical scales can range from neighborhoods to continents.

+RAMP has several dozen users worldwide.
+In the early-2020s, the software became part of a multi-institution software development effort, supported by TU Delft, VITO, Reiner Lemoine Institute, University of Liège, Leibniz University Hannover, and Universidad Mayor de San Simón.

+RAMP runs on Python and requires input in tabular form.
+Graphical user interfaces (GUI) are available, allowing the software to be run from web browsers.

+venco.py

-The VencoPy model framework can be used to investigate interactions between the uptake of battery electric vehicles (BEV) and the electricity system at large.
+The venco.py model framework can be used to investigate interactions between the uptake of battery electric vehicles (BEV) and the electricity system at large.
 More specifically, BEVs can usefully contribute to short‑haul storage in power systems facing high shares of fluctuating renewable energy.
 But unlike dedicated grid storage, BEV contributions are highly dependent on the connection and charging choices that individual vehicle owners might make.